-The Company's activities expose it to a variety of financial risks: market risk (price risk), credit risk and liquidity risk.
+The Company's activities expose it to a variety of financial risks: Market price risk, credit risk and liquidity risk.
 The Company's overall risk management programme seeks to minimise potential adverse effects on the Company's financial performance.
 None of these risks are hedged.